FAIR Fine Art Checklist

 • Photograph a ruler or tape next to the print only after you have the unobstructed front shots.
 Keep the measurement photo square to the edge so the numbers can be read.

-• If paperwork names a size, photograph that paperwork wording and then photograph the actual print measurements so a specialist can compare the claim with the object.
+• If paperwork names a size, photograph that wording and then photograph the actual print measurements so the claim can be compared with the object.

 • If the print appears cut down, note whether the current dimensions are exact, approximate, or limited by framing.
-Precise uncertainty is better than a guessed full-sheet size.
+Precise uncertainty beats a guessed full-sheet size.

 • When the print is fragile, brittle, stuck to glazing, or tightly mounted, stop at the safest visible dimensions and let the specialist decide whether deeper access is worth the risk.